tylertrussell/aetycoon/docs_src/docgen-api/catnado.properties.immutabe_property.md

 ###`ImmutableStringProperty`

- An immutable version of `google.appengine.ext.db.StringProperty`
+An immutable version of `google.appengine.ext.db.StringProperty`.